Copying previous commands with fzf and zsh

 fc -ln 0

 : On zsh, this returns the entire shell history, one command per line.
-If you use Bash or other shell, just replace it with the equivalent command.awk '!a[\$0]++'
+If you use Bash or another shell, just replace it with the equivalent command.awk '!a[\$0]++'

-: The history is piped to awk, which removes the duplicates.
-Without this cleaning, fzf may display multiple repeated lines, which can be annoying.fzf --tac
+: The history is piped to awk, which removes duplicate entries.
+Without this cleaning, fzf may display multiple repeated lines, which can be annoying.fzf --tac --header 'Copy history'

 : The result is piped to fzf.
 The--tac

-argument reverses the order: we want the last commands to be at the top.xclip -selection clipboard
+argument reverses the order (as we want the last commands to be at the top), while--multi

-: Finally, the commands we selected are copied to the clipboard by xclip.
+(on X11): Finally, the commands selected are copied to the clipboard.